Stroke and Distance: New Local RuleGolf's New Rules

 - Must not be nearer the hole than the ball reference point.

-But, the player may not use this option when:
+But, the player may not use this option to take relief for the original ball when:

-- The ball is known or virtually certain to have come to rest in a penalty area, or
+- That ball is known or virtually certain to have come to rest in a penalty area, or

 - The player has played another ball provisionally under penalty of stroke and distance (see Rule 18.3).

 A player may use this option to take relief for a provisional ball that has not been found or is known or virtually certain to be out of bounds.